Francisco1904/Francisco1904/README.md

 A cataloging app for watch collectors, designed to track collections and create a wishlist.
 🔗 Repository: *Coming Soon*

+## 🎧 Outside the Code

+I come from a creative background — before coding, I spent nearly a decade producing music.

+- 🎵 I’ve produced **hip hop, trap, and afrobeats**, with some of my work going viral on social media and even playing on **BBC Radio 1**.
+One of my proudest moments was releasing a collaborative album with my cousin — who’s also my best friend and a rapper.
+- 🎸 I play guitar, dabble with piano and bass, and still make music casually to clear my mind and stay inspired.
+- 🎮 I’ve always loved games — from **GTA San Andreas** and **Modern Warfare** to **board games like Catan and Carcassonne**.
+Game design and storytelling have a big influence on my passion for UI/UX.
+- 🎬 A big fan of comedy films (especially **French comedies**) and documentaries.
+- ⌚ I’m a watch enthusiast — vintage timepieces and automatic watches fascinate me.
+Even got a soft spot for Casios.
+- ⚽ I’ve played golf since I was 5, hit the gym regularly, and still play football every week.
+- 📸 I also explore **photography and videography** in my free time.
+- 🐕 Dog person through and through — proud companion of a German Shepherd.

 ## 📫 Let's Connect
 - 🌐 Portfolio: [Coming Soon]
 - 📧 Email: [franciscopontes94@gmail.com](mailto:franciscopontes94@gmail.com)